 While on the surface, bombarding employers with dozens or hundreds of applications might make them feel like they’re getting their money’s worth, you’re actually not making their job easier.
 The higher the volume of applications, the more work is involved for them, and the more likely it is that candidates aren’t going to be fairly or consistently screened and evaluated.
 The end result is that your customer may not wind up hiring somebody they found through your job board.

 Recruiters and hiring managers only have so much time to review applications, and after a certain number received, they may not even be able to give every resume a quick glance.
-Employers and recruiters accustomed to dealing with high volumes of applications may set up their ATS or screening tool to shortlist candidates for them to save time, but those tools may or may be inaccurate, ineffective, or contribute to biased decision-making.
+Employers and recruiters accustomed to dealing with high volumes of applications may set up their ATS or screening tool to shortlist candidates for them to save time, but those tools may be inaccurate, ineffective, or contribute to biased decision making.

 Research shows that while job boards continue to be a reliable and important source of hire, the quality vs quantity dilemma is still an area in which they can improve upon.
 Niche job boards that focus on specific verticals in the job market may have an easier time of attracting quality candidates.
 But if your job board’s strategy thus far has been focused on getting a high number of applications per job without much attention paid to the quality and relevance of the candidates, here are a few things to think about doing.